 Bachelor of Pharmacy Degree Online: Program and Course Overviews

 Online Pharm.D. programs are usually offered to licensed pharmacists who hold a bachelor's degree in pharmacy.
-For that reason, courses are designed complement their current experience while enhancing their knowledge and skills in the field.
+For that reason, courses are designed to complement their current experience while enhancing their knowledge and skills in the field.
 Programs are typically offered in a hybrid format, which combines both online and on-site requirements, and they take roughly 3-4 years to complete.

 Students enrolled in an online Pharm.D. program learn to identify drug-related problems while applying drug information to real-world situations.
 They gain intensive knowledge of various disorders and the drugs typically used to treat them.
 During a typical three-year online degree program, students participate in online chats and conference calls with professors and peers while completing courses such as: